 “Like no other platform, HUBzero can host interactive simulation tools, so users aren't just reading about research, they can experience it,” says Michael McLennan, senior research scientist and hub technology architect at Purdue.
 “HUBzero allows users to work together as they interact with content.”

 Originally developed at Purdue University, HUBzero is now supported by a consortium of universities including Purdue, Indiana, Clemson, and Wisconsin.
 This workshop is hosted by the consortium and intended for people already using a hub who want to learn more, and for those curious about hubs or interested in employing the open source release of HUBzero to establish their own.

 Sessions at the event will include:

+- Hub management tips and advice on setting up a hub using the open source release of HUBzero, plus advanced topics.
 The registration fee includes all sessions and an evening reception April 4, continental breakfast and lunch April 5 and 6, and a banquet diner April 5.

 HUBbub 2011 also is seeking abstracts for “Tech Talk” discussions where attendees will share information on how they use a hub to support a research project, on new features being created for the HUBzero platform, and on computational research tools built for a hub.
 Abstracts can be submitted until Feb.
 28.